 We are committed to protecting public funds and have a dedicated Fraud Investigation Team to prevent and detect any fraudulent claims.
-We treat Benefit Fraud very seriously and will look into any allegations of Fraud against the Benefit system.
+We treat Fraud very seriously and will look into any allegations that we receive.

-- Money you receive and changes to it
+- money you receive and changes to your income

-- Money held in bank accounts, savings and investments and changes to them
+- money held in bank accounts, savings and investments and changes to these accounts

-- speaking directly to a the National Benefit Fraud Hotline on 0800 854 440
+- report Housing Benefit fraud by calling the National Benefit Hotline on 0800 854 440

 - other ways to report suspect benefit fraud can be found on GOV.UK.

 We have a Code of Practice for officers who carry out fraud investigations.